 Analyze data and create reports

-After importing data from source files or source applications you can go to Analyze tab and start to explore data in created cube.
-You can start creating table reports by dragging needed dimensions to columns, rows and pages and exploring your data at different dimension levels.
-After selecting needed data in table report you can switch to different chart reports to explore your data in more visual way.
+After importing data from source files or source applications you can go to Analyze tab and start to explore data in the created cube.
+You can start creating table reports by dragging needed dimensions to columns, rows, and pages and exploring your data at different dimension levels.
+After selecting the needed data in table report you can switch to different chart reports to explore your data more visually.

-When you have created report layout that you want to use frequently you can save this report with given name.
-When later you will open saved report then you will get latest results from data cube using saved report layout.
+When you have created a report layout that you want to use frequently, you can save this report with a given name.
+When later you will open saved report, you will get the latest results from the data cube using saved report layout.
 Learn more about Analyze tab in Create reports and Create charts tutorial pages.